cyverse-archive/de-ui-lib/README.md

 -   `minor` is used when you add functionality in a backwards-compatible manner.
 -   `major` is used when you make incompatible changes

+### `git push --tags`

+After pushing the version bump created with `npm version`, you'll need to also push the new version's tag.
+The `git push` command will only push the file changes created by `npm version`, but it will not push tags.

+In order to add the new tag to the public repo, you can use the command `git push --tags`.
+This will push all tags in your local repo to the public repo (if they're not already there).

+If you have other local tags that you don't want to push to the public repo, then you can push only the tag created by `npm version` with a command like `git push origin <new-tag-name>`;
+or if you've named your local fork of the public repo `upstream`, then `git push upstream <new-tag-name>`.

 (This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).)